cgrates/cgrates/docs/cdrserver.rst

 - account: account id (accounting subsystem) the record should be attached to
 - subject: rating subject (rating subsystem) this call should be attached to
 - destination: destination to be charged
-- time_answer: time of the record (in case of tor=call this would be answer time of the call).
-This will arive as either unix timestamp or datetime RFC3339 compatible.
+- answer_time: time of the record (in case of tor=call this would be answer time of the call).
+Supported formats: datetime RFC3339 compatible, SQL datetime (eg: MySQL), unix timestamp.
 - duration: used in case of tor=call like, representing the total duration of the call

 Extra fields: any field coming in via the http request and not a member of primary fields list.
 These fields are stored as json encoded into *cdrs_extra* table of storDb.